Śrī Śrīmad Bhakti Śrīrūpa Siddhāntī Gosvāmī Mahārāja

-[November 1, 2019 is the appearance day of Śrī Śrīmad Bhakti Śrīrūpa Siddhāntī Gosvāmī Mahārāja in Vṛndāvana, India.
+[September 8, 2020 is the disappearance day of Śrī Śrīmad Bhakti Śrīrūpa Siddhāntī Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 THE MESSENGERS OF CAITANYA MAHĀPRABHU'S VĀNĪ